ryanhryu/cse15l-lab-reports/index.md

 ---
 # `cd (Change Directory)` switches the current working direcetory to the given path.
 ## 1) When it is used with no arguments,
-   - It defaults to the root directory, which in this case is */home*.
+   - It defaults to the home directory, which in this case is */home*.
      ![image](Screen Shot 2023-10-09 at 11.32.20 AM.png)
    - As you can see in the picture, the working directory was */home/lecture1* when the command was run, but it defaulted to */home* when *cd* was run without arguments.
    - This is because when *cd* is used without arguments, it indicates to the terminal that it wants to redirect to home directory.